bazelbuild/bazel-blog/_posts/2019-06-18-list-strategy.md

 **tl;dr**: Exciting news!
 After [0.27](https://blog.bazel.build/2019/06/17/bazel-0.27.0.html) release Bazel can *auto select* a suitable execution strategy, eliminating the need for manual configuration via command line flags in most cases.
 Customization and strategy enforcement is still possible if needed and has become much easier to configure.

-When Bazel executes commands that are a part of the build, such as compiler and linker invocations, test runs and so on, it has a choice on how to execute those commands (also called actions): locally, remotely, in a sandbox, and so on.
+When Bazel executes commands that are a part of the build, such as compiler and linker invocations, test runs etc., it has a choice on how to execute those commands (also called actions): locally, remotely, in a sandbox, and so on.
 This is controlled by [execution strategies](https://docs.bazel.build/versions/master/user-manual.html#strategy-options).
 Starting with 0.27 release, we implemented a feature in Bazel that will allow it to auto select a suitable execution strategy, eliminating the need for manual configuration via command line